mountaintom/xx-lv_binding_micropython/README.md

 Python needs to be used for the ESP32 all others you can use Python to build or you can use the traditional way with one change.
 The user c module location has changed.
-Micropython is not longer the parent and the binding a submodule.
+Micropython is no longer the parent and the binding a submodule.
 It is now the other way around.
-So you have to run `git submodules init --recursive` to pull in the submodules.
+So you have to run `git submodules init` to pull in the submodules.
 To point the build system to the user c module add `USER_C_MODULE=../../micropython.cmake`.

 If you decide to use the python build system it works as follows.

-`make.py {port} {compile args}` port is the folder name of the port you wish to compile. compile args is just that, any compile arguments that need to be added.
+`make.py {port} {compile args}`

+`port` is the folder name of the port you wish to compile.
+`compile args` is just that, any compile arguments that need to be added.

 as an example

 `make.py esp32 BOARD=ESP32_GENERIC_S3 MICROPY_BOARD_VARIANT=SPIRAM_OCTAL`

-you do not need to add the USER_C_MODULES this is done for you autoomatically You do not need to build mpy_cross, this is also done automatically.
-Submodules are the same.
+You do not need to add the USER_C_MODULES this is done for you automatically.

 You have to specifically state what you want to do just like with make. so if you want to compile mpy_cross, collect any submoduless or clean the build